Equal Jobs Agency

 Product: Mobile Phone

 Build an end-to-end job finder application for formerly incarcerated individual by first defining the problem space, then using the design thinking process to provide possible solutions.

-For my market research, I focused on job finder applications (direct competitors) and in-person programs (indirect competitors) that specifically target formerly incarcerated individuals and offer career counseling.
+For my market research, I focused on job finder applications (direct competitors) and in-person programs (indirect competitors) that specifically targets formerly incarcerated individuals and offers career counseling.

 Full Research Findings

 - All of the direct competitors are online platforms that helps job seekers find jobs independently.
-The platforms are easy to scale, and covers a wide target audience.
+The platform is easy to scale, and covers a wide target audience.

-- All of the indirect competitors are job training and counseling programs that specifically assist formerly incarcerated individuals in-person.
+- All of the indirect competitors were job training and counseling programs that specifically assists formerly incarcerated individuals in-person.
 The platforms are location-based, target-focused, harder to scale, and conducted in-person.